NXT TV preview: Wrestler debuting in a title match, qualifiers for the ladder match to crown the new NXT Champion - Pro Wrestling Dot Net

 -Sol Ruca and Zaria vs. Kendal Grey and Wren Sinclair vs. Fallon Henley and Lainey Reid in a Triple Threat for a shot at the TNA Knockouts Tag Team Titles

-Powell’s POV: Ava announced that the six-way ladder match for the vacant NXT Championship will be held on the February 3 edition of NXT.
+Powell’s POV: The six-way ladder match for the vacant NXT Championship will be held on the February 3 edition of NXT.
 Tuesday’s NXT television show will be live from Orlando, Florida, at the WWE Performance Center.
 Join John Moore for his NXT live reviews as the show airs Tuesdays on The CW (and Netflix internationally) at 7CT/8ET.
 John’s audio reviews of NXT are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment